This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Prep is Key: This recipe moves fast!
-Take a minute to read through all the steps and gather your ingredients (including those mentioned in the Ingredient Notes) before you start cooking.
+• Have Everything Ready: This recipe comes together quickly, so read through the steps and gather all your ingredients before you start cooking.

-• Wine or No Wine?
-It’s up to you!
-This recipe uses broth for simplicity, but feel free to add a splash of white wine (about 2 tablespoons) along with the broth for an extra layer of flavor.
-Sauvignon Blanc is a great choice because its citrusy notes complement the lemon and parsley beautifully.
+• Wine or No Wine: The recipe uses broth, but you can add a splash of white wine (about 2 tablespoons) with the broth for extra depth.
+Sauvignon Blanc works well with the lemon and parsley.

-• Low-Carb Option: Craving a lower-carb Chicken Piccata?
-Skip the flour dredge!
-Simply coat your chicken strips in a mixture of grated Parmesan cheese, salt, and pepper for a delicious and healthy alternative.
+• Lower-Carb Option: Skip the flour and coat the chicken in grated Parmesan, salt, and pepper for a flavorful alternative.

 Frequently Asked Questions